Karl May Geyersberg Pinot Noir 2016

 Allergy information

-Contains sulphites
+Contains Sulphites

 Germany is synonymous with fine Riesling, so it may surprise you to know this country also makes excellent reds from Pinot Noir, known here as Spätburgunder.
 In fact there’s something of a red wine boom underway, making Germany the third largest producer of Pinot Noir after France and the USA.
 This lovely example is from brothers Peter and Fritz May, seventh generation winemakers at the Karl May estate.
 Both have studied oenology and travelled widely, Peter having worked at Framingham in New Zealand (famous for Pinot Noir).
 This wine uses grapes solely from their warm, south facing Geysersberg vineyard.
 Full of ripe, red berry character with serious depth, this 2016 is delightful on its own and a dream with white meats or light game.